 The Australian Age of Dinosaurs Museum of Natural History offers world-class, interactive guided tours for the whole family to enjoy.
 Tours are split between three sites: the Fossil Preparation Laboratory, the Reception Centre with its Collection Room and the March of the Titanosaurs exhibition at Dinosaur Canyon.
 See Museum Map for the location of each tour.

 AT A GLANCE: TOUR PACKAGES

-1 Attraction: The Ultimate Dinosaur tour: The Ultimate Dinosaur tour includes a guided tour of the Fossil Preparation Laboratory, Collection Room and the March of the Titanosaurs exhibition and a self-guided walk of Dinosaur Canyon.
-Duration: 3 to 4 hours (including self-walk and shuttle bus transfers).
+1 Attraction: The Ultimate Dinosaur tour: The Ultimate Dinosaur tour includes a guided tour of the Collection Room, Fossil Preparation Laboratory, the March of the Titanosaurs exhibition and a self-guided walk of Dinosaur Canyon.
+Duration: 3 to 4 hours.
 See Plan A Visit

-2 Attractions: The WDCOA VIP Pass: This combination pass includes admission and guided tour of the Fossil Preparation Laboratory, Collection Room, the March of the Titanosaurs exhibition at Dinosaur Canyon and Dinosaur Stampede National Monument at Lark Quarry Conservation Park.
-Timing: 3 hours 45 minutes (including self-walk and shuttle bus transfers – does not include transfer to Dinosaur Stampede).
+2 Attractions: The WDCOA VIP Pass: This combination pass includes admission and guided tour of the Australian Age of Dinosaurs Museum (Ultimate Dinosaur tour) and Dinosaur Stampede National Monument at Lark Quarry Conservation Park.
+Duration: Recommended over two days.
 See Plan A Visit

 FOSSIL PREPARATION LABORATORY (30 MINUTES)